dasiemens-coder/NYC-yellow-cab/README.md

 ---

 ## Persiting and Visualization
 The outputs from `02_linear_regression.py` and `03_random_forest.py` get persisted in MongoDB.
-To simply the setup, MongoDB runs in a doker container. `viz/plot_predictions.py` then plots the results.
+To simply the setup, MongoDB runs in a docker container. `viz/plot_predictions.py` then plots the results.

 ---
 ## Execution Instructions